berkb41/Berks-Minesweeper/README.md

 ### HashSet usage shortened application code & checks
 Since set is only contatining unique values, usage of hashset made code block shorter.

+### Dockerization Support
+By using technology like Docker, you can easily set your running environment and deploy the application to the cloud

 ## Things Can Be Improved